kh3dron/kh3dron.net/blog/laurel-case-study/laurel-case-study.md

 # How Laurel Multiplies Engineering Productivity with AI: A Case Study

+_This is the written form of a talk I gave to an eng org considering getting "ai pilled"._

-The startup I work at, Laurel, raised our Series C round in April, our investors asked us the same question: "$BIG FIRM says they don't need to hire any more engineers because of AI.
+The startup I work at, Laurel, raised our Series C round in April.
+All of our investors asked us the same question: "$BIG FIRM says they don't need to hire any more engineers because of AI.
 Are you doing that?
 Why not?"

 We all know there's some showbusiness in that claim - most of the firms who "don't need to hire engineers anymore" are a) still hiring engineers, and b) selling AI products themselves.
 But there is some truth here - SWE productivity is not pinned to headcount like it used to be.